Tool Test Run

 Now you can run your tool test with credentials using the same command:

-The CLI will automatically pick up the credentials from the .env
+The CLI will automatically pick up the credentials from the tool folder .env

 file and make them available to your tool during execution.